tanguy-magne/ritm_interactive_segmentation/README.md

-## Reviving Iterative Training with Mask Guidance for Interactive Segmentation
+## Deep interactive segmentation of satellite imagery

-This repository is an extension of the original repository that came along the article [1].
+This repository is an extension of the original repository that came along the article [1] *Reviving Iterative Training with Mask Guidance for Interactive Segmentation* .
 It allows to work with the Inria Aerial Image Labeling dataset [2].

 To work with it, you need to download the dataset from the website and then prepocess it using the `scripts\preprocess_im_sat_data.py`.
 Then to train a model and run the prediction, simply run the notebook `colab_im_sat.ipynb` on google colab.